-The dog park is easy to find being close to the main road.
-Simply enter the park off NW Military HWY, make the first right you can and the dog park will be on your right side.
-Most people seem to prefer to park along the road, but there is adequate parking in front of, and beyond the playground.
+This dog park is easy to find and close to the main road.
+Simply enter the park from NW Military HWY, make the first right you can, and the dog park will be on your right side.
+Most people seem to prefer to park along the road, but there is adequate parking.
 There are several portable toilets between the playground and the dog park.
 If your pups get thirsty, dog friendly fountains can be found in several areas throughout the park.

 The 1.5 acre dog park contains two areas separating the little ones from the big ones.
-I cannot say for sure, but the large dog park seemed bigger and the total area felt larger than 1.5 acres.
+The large dog park appears bigger, and the total area feels larger than 1.5 acres.
 The large and small dogs enter through one single gate into a transition area.
 Once inside you must choose the section that pertains to your dogs size.
 Each section contains a dog friendly drinking fountain, various obstacles and a sufficient amount of playing space.

 The amount of shade in each dog park is very good.
 There are many trees in various shapes and sizes which will help keep our furry family members cooler.
-There are also platforms and other obstacles dogs can use for crawling, jumping and directional drills.
-Ample space is available to fetch toys or play chase around the park.
+There are also platforms and other obstacles dogs can use for agility.
+Ample space is available to fetch toys, or play chase-around-the-park.
 If dogs get bored with that, Hardberger Park also has several hiking trails.
-Each trail varies is shape, size and terrain, but their one commonality is that they will tire your pup out.
+Each trail varies is shape, size and terrain, and will make for a great workout.

-Hardberger Dog Park (West) is a great space for our four legged friends.
+Hardberger Dog Park (West) is a great space for our four-legged friends.
 What makes it stand out from the rest?
-San Antonio Current says that it does and has recognized it as the best in the city.
+San Antonio Current claims it does, and has recognized it as the best in the city.
 However, their lackluster review does not indicate why it is any better.
 In fact, the amenities they listed are present at several other dog parks in San Antonio.
 Perhaps the fact that Hardberger Park has two dog parks gave it an advantage?

 How can you award it the best in San Antonio by saying it has the same stuff as several other parks?
 Furthermore, the contenders did not even receive a review.
 Two other choices were simply listed by name.
-Did you know there are at least 11 dog parks in San Antonio?
+Did you know there are more than 11 dog parks in San Antonio?
 Have you reviewed each one?
-Unfortunately, I have not been to each dog park and cannot say which one is the best.
-However, I am currently working on it and will be there soon.
+We have visited every dog park in San Antonio, and have found Hardberger park to be average.

 Produce Your Strong Reasons

-In conclusion I would like to disagree with San Antonio Current.
-It’s too soon to say which is the best dog park in San Antonio, but I would say that McAllister Park has the edge over Hardberger Park.
-It’s true they are very alike in terms of amenities and the things you can do with your dog.
-However, the layout and basic aesthetics at McAllister Park Dog Park are more appealing.
+Two dog parks are great, but we disagree with San Antonio Current.
+McAllister Park, Tom Slick Park and Pearsall Park, each have an edge over Hardberger Dog Park.
+They are very alike in terms of amenities and the things you can do with your dog.
+However, the layouts and basic aesthetics are more appealing.